What is a Home Theatre Power Manager

 The terms “power manager” and “power conditioner” are the same and are used interchangeably.

-These devices look like set-top boxes or Blu-ray players.
-They’re designed to be mounted on a rack and have multiple outlets on the rear panel.
+These devices resemble set-top boxes or Blu-ray players.
+They are rack-mountable and have multiple outlets on the rear panel.

-The front panel of the manager usually has a small screen to show the current voltage and a few other features depending on the model.
-Most models include a power switch too, which will cut off all the outlets.
+Depending on the model, the manager’s front panel usually has a small screen showing the current voltage and a few other features.
+Most models also include a power switch that turns off all the outlets.

 High-end power conditioners are large and bulky, often weighing 50 lbs or more, making them inconvenient for many home theatres.
-They’re also very expensive, costing upwards of $5,000.
+They’re also costly, costing upwards of $5,000.

-Essentially, they are a special type of power board with multiple sockets to plug all your sensitive home theater equipment into.
+They are a particular type of power board with multiple sockets for plugging in all your sensitive home theater equipment.
 So, how does a theater power manager work?
 By regulating the AC distribution, they can offer surge protection and filtration.

 Overall features, including the level of protection and quality of filtration, will vary with the price.
-At the very minimum, you will receive improved electricity quality, correct distribution along with protection for an extended lifespan of your equipment.
+At the very minimum, you will receive improved electricity quality, correct distribution, and safety to extend the lifespan of your equipment.

-Small fluctuations and spikes in electricity flow can damage your equipment internally when your runs through your home theater.
-A conditioner filters this, therefore acting as a protector to your equipment connected to it.
+Small fluctuations and spikes in electricity flow can damage your equipment internally when it runs through your home theater.
+A conditioner filters this, protecting the equipment connected to it.

 A home theatre power manager protects your home theater system from surges.
 It can increase the quality of electricity and decrease disturbances.
 Unlike surge protectors, home theater managers offer higher protection and faster response times.